A study on tuning parameter selection for the high-dimensional lasso: Discussion

 Substantial theory exists for the optimal choice of the tuning parameter for the lasso and related methods.
 These results, however, depend both on unknown properties of the data generating process and unknown constants.
 Though there are many data-dependent methods for choosing the tuning parameters, there is a distinct lack of guidance in the literature about which method to use.
 This uncertainty is even more pronounced when faced with high-dimensional data where $p\gg n$.

-We give examples that show that one commonly advocated approach, a generalized information criterion which has desirable theoretical properties in low dimensions, would necessarily choose the saturated model with $\lambda = 0$ when $p>n$.
-Therefore, we propose a risk estimator motivated by an unbiased estimator of prediction risk.
+We give examples that show that one commonly advocated approach, a generalized information criterion which has desirable theoretical properties in low dimensions, would necessarily choose the unregularized model with $\lambda = 0$ when $p>n$.
+Therefore, we propose a risk estimator motivated by Stein's unbiased risk estimation.
 This estimator requires three ingredients: an estimate of the degrees of freedom ($\dfHat$), a constant that may depend on $n$ ($C_n$), and an estimator of the variance ($\hat\sigma^2$).
 While the degrees of freedom for the lasso problem is well understood, the other two choices are much less so.
 In particular, high-dimensional variance estimation is a difficult problem in its own right.

-In this paper, we investigate the performance of a number of proposed methods for selecting $\lambda$ in high-dimensional lasso problems.
-Our results supplement and elaborate upon those in \citet{FlynnHurvich2013} that apply to the low-dimensional setting ($p<n$).
-In general, the unbiased-risk-estimation methods we present perform consistently well across conditions.
-They exhibit many of the properties common to the AIC-vs.-BIC debate (BIC selects smaller models, AIC is better for prediction) as well as some variation across variance estimators due to estimation bias.
-We further propose a novel two-stage method in \autoref{sec:two-stage-method} that also performs consistently well and warrants further theoretical investigations.